talhahjan/product-filter/readme.md

 ### Write a HTML template

-Use [Handlebars](http://handlebarsjs.com/) to render properties from json.
+Use [Handlebars](http://handlebarsjs.com/) to render data from an api

 ```handlebars
 <div data-filter class="filter">